Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 Issues on the Xt-EHR model:
 + We need a clearer definition of EHDSAllergyIntolerance.onsetDate for a correct mapping to one of the zibs.
 Is the diagnosis date or the onset of the condition?
 + The name of the reaction seems to be missing.
-+ The reaction.date and reaction.severity have a cardinality seem to apply to the manifestation by definition, but are modelled as attributes of .reaction
++ The reaction.date and reaction.severity seem to apply to the manifestation by definition, but are modelled as attributes of .reaction
+General remark:
++ During the qualification of e-Overdracht and BgZ it appeared that no vendor was able to register symptoms grouped by reaction.
+In general they register HypersensitivityIntolerance with a list of symptoms (or a mox of symptoms and reactions).